mavenlink/design-system/docs/testing.md

 ## Linting

-Linter rules are used to standardize patterns in the codebase.
+Linting rules are used to standardize patterns in the codebase.
 Run these with:

 ```
 yarn lint